ansible/awx/docs/clustering.md

 If an Instance Group is configured but all instances in that group are offline or unavailable, any jobs that are launched targeting only that group will be stuck in a waiting state until instances become available.
 Fallback or backup resources should be provisioned to handle any work that might encounter this scenario.

+#### Controlling where a particular job runs

+By default, a job will be submitted to the `tower` queue, meaning that it can be picked up by any of the workers.

+##### How to restrict the instances a job will run on

+If any of the job template, inventory, or organization has instance groups associated with them, a job ran from that job template will not be eligible for the default behavior.
+That means that if all of the instance associated with these 3 resources are out of capacity, the job will remain in the `pending` state until capacity frees up.

+##### How to set up a preferred instance group

+The order of preference in determining which instance group to submit the job to
+goes:

+1. job template
+2. inventory
+3. organization (by way of inventory)

+If instance groups are associated with the job template, and all of these are at capacity, then the job will be submitted to instance groups specified on inventory, and then organization.

+The global `tower` group can still be associated with a resource, just like any of the custom instance groups defined in the playbook.
+This can be used to specify a preferred instance group on the job template or inventory, but still allow the job to be submitted to any instance if those are out of capacity.

 ## Acceptance Criteria

 When verifying acceptance we should ensure the following statements are true